 InnerSource License - Two legal entities that belong to the same organization want to share software source code with each other but they are concerned about the implications in terms of legal liabilities or cross-company accounting.

 InnerSource Portal - Potential contributors cannot easily discover InnerSource projects that they are interested in.
-By creating an intranet website that indexes all available InnerSource project information.
-This will enable potential contributors to more easily learn about projects that might interest them and for InnerSource project owners to attract an outside audience.
+By creating an intranet website that indexes all available InnerSource project information you enable contributors to learn about projects that might interest them and InnerSource project owners to attract an outside audience.

 Issue Tracker Use Cases - The InnerSource host team fails to make not only plans and progress but also context for changes transparent.
 This is solved by increasing the use cases for the project issue tracker to also serve brainstorming, implementation discussion, and feature design.

 Maturity Model - Teams have started adopting InnerSource.
 The practice is spreading to multiple departments.
 However, the understanding of what constitutes an InnerSource project varies.
 The solution is to provide a maturity model to allow for teams to go through a self check and discover patterns and practices that they are not yet aware of.

 Praise Participants - After an inner source contribution, it's important to thank the contributor for their time and effort.
 This pattern gives guidance that not only effectively acknowledges the contribution but also engenders further engagement from the contributor and others.